chrislee0530/resume-generator/README.md

 - To save your resume, click the file button at the top-left corner and click 'save' button
 - To load your resume, click the file button at the top-left corner and click 'load' button

+## Phase 4: Task 2
+- "A new profile added to resume!"
+- "A new experience added to resume!"
+- "All educations removed from resume!"
+- "All skills removed from resume!""
+- "Skills reordered from highest to lowest level!"